Manjot-Ghatora/Manjot-Ghatora/README.md

 # Hey there, I'm Manjot Singh Ghatora 👋

 I'm a passionate software engineer with a love for open-source and coding challenges.
-I specialize in web development and love experimenting with new technologies.
+I specialize in web development and love experimenting with new technologies in the market.

 ---